abhijeet181995/Intrusion-Detection-System-for-Internet-of-Vehicles/README.md

 # Intrusion Detection System for Internet-of-Vehicles
+## Dataset Used - CICIDS2017
-A ML Based Model IDS
+A Voting Based Machine Learnig Classifier for IDS